tranlyvu/clrs-implmentation-java/README.md

 # **Emulated Software-Defined Network Application**

-An Emulated Softwre-Defined Network Application which is used for programming projects in the course [Cloud Networking](https://www.coursera.org/learn/cloud-networking) - as part of [University of Illinois at Urbana-Champaign's Cloud Computing Specialization](https://www.coursera.org/specializations/cloud-computing).
+Monitored and improve routing policy on an emulated network and application using Software-Defined Network (SDN).

+The project was forked from University of Illinois at Urbana-Champaign' [Cloud Computing Specialization](https://www.coursera.org/specializations/cloud-computing) programming assignment.

 <img src="img/network.png" width="480" alt="Combined Image" />